notofonts/noto-source/README.md

 Source files for generating Noto fonts.

-Note that as of February 2016, no sources are available for the released Noto fonts in [github.com/googlei18n/noto-fonts](https://github.com/googlei18n/noto-fonts).
-The files in this repository are work-in-progress for future versions of the fonts that have not been released yet.
+The files in this repository might be work-in-progress for future versions of the fonts that have not been released yet.
-The designs and glyph sets are not final.
+The designs and glyph sets might not final.

 ## Building